June 22, 2020

 Looking at this purely from a statistical standpoint, either choice should work out about the same, on average, because it is really a matter of pay now or pay later.
 However, the actual experience of any one individual – in terms of how long they will live and how much care they will eventually need – will almost always vary from the averages.
 Therefore, the key is to understand how the contracts work and think in terms of total lifetime cost.
 No one can predict the future, but your own health and family history are the best indicators of what you might reasonably expect and plan for.

-Content is legally licensed for use by myLifeSite.
+Content is legally licensed for use on the Cedar Community website by myLifeSite.